larsbrinkhoff/xgp-fonts/README.md

-MIT's XGP fonts, converted to BDF.
+MIT's XGP fonts, converted to BDF and TrueType.